cemu-project/Cemu/BUILD.md

 #### Using GCC
 While we use and test Cemu using clang, using GCC might work better with your distro (they should be fairly similar performance/issues wise and should only be considered if compilation is the issue).
+You can use GCC by doing the following:
+- make sure you have g++ installed in your system
+  - installation for Ubuntu and derivatives: `sudo apt install g++`
+  - installation for Fedora and derivatives: `sudo dnf install gcc-c++`
-You can use it by replacing the step 3 with the following:
+- replace the step 3 with the following:
 `cmake -S . -B build -DCMAKE_BUILD_TYPE=release -DCMAKE_C_COMPILER=/usr/bin/gcc -DCMAKE_CXX_COMPILER=/usr/bin/g++ -G Ninja`

 #### Troubleshooting steps